mansurianas/kubernetes/architecture/architecture.md

 #### a.
 Kubelet
 - An agent that runs on each worker node, ensuring that Pods are running and healthy.
 - Communicates with the API server to receive instructions and report the status of the Pods.
+- Reports status back to the API Server.

 #### b.
 Kube Proxy
 - Manages network communication for the Pods, handling traffic routing and ensuring that network policies are enforced.